 · Blessed in the work of their hands, with barns full, ten thousands of sheep, and oxen burdened with heavy harvests.

 · Blessed with safety and peace in the community, with no violence (breaking in or going out) or riot over injustice (outcry in our streets).

 i.
 “The Lord had promised to bless his people with stalwart youth, productivity, and prosperity, and to protect them from enemy attacks and humiliation (cf. Leviticus 26:1-13; Deuteronomy 28:1-14; Psalm 132:13-18).”
 (VanGemeren)

 ii.
-Daughters may be as pillars: “The daughters as the very picture of statuesque elegance and strength, ‘like sculptured pillars at the corners of a palace’ (NEB).
+Daughters may be as pillars: “…the daughters as the very picture of statuesque elegance and strength, ‘like sculptured pillars at the corners of a palace’ (New English Bible).
 There has been nothing slipshod in their upbringing.”
 (Kidner)

 iii.
 “We desire a blessing for our whole family, daughters as well as sons.
 For the girls to be left out of the circle of blessing would be unhappy indeed.”
 (Spurgeon)

 iv.
 No breaking in or going out: “So well ordered is the police of the kingdom, that there are no depredations, no robbers, house-breakers, or marauding parties, in the land; no sudden incursions of neighbouring tribes or banditti breaking into fields or houses, carrying away property, and taking with them the people to sell them into captivity: there is no such breaking in, and no such going out, in the nation.”
 (Clarke)

 c.
 Happy are the people who are in such a state: David prayed as a wise and caring king, asking God for blessing upon his people in their common, everyday lives.